 When choosing glass jars, make sure they have been rated for safety in pressure canning.
 You don’t want glass jars exploding in your kitchen, so double-check you have the right jars for the job.
 You should also inspect each jar to ensure it doesn’t have any cracks, chips, or other problems that may affect the integrity of the jar.

 If you like, you might want to add some salt or seasoning to your canned fish.
 Aim for 1 or 2 tablespoons of salt/seasoning per quart jar.
-You can always add more if you want a stronger flavor.
+You can always add more after a taste test if you want a stronger flavor.

 - Rinse your thawed fish with cold water to remove any slime.

 - Remove the head, tail, fins, and scales.
 If you don’t know how to clean fish, check out these step-by-step instructions on how to fillet a fish.